-We created a simple presentation you can copy and lead with your own group explaining the basics:
+A very simple-to-use presentation you can copy and lead with your own group explaining the basics.
+To use for your own workshops, download your own copy.

 Handouts